ShalConnects/Balanze/LAUNCH_READY.md

 5. **Scale and grow** your user base!

 ## 🏆 You're All Set!
-Your FinTech SaaS is production-ready and can handle real users immediately.
+Your Balanze SaaS is production-ready and can handle real users immediately.
 The authentication issues that were blocking your launch have been completely resolved.

 **Launch your SaaS today! 🚀**